mrinal1404/hand-number_gesture-recogntion/README.md

-make sure to download all files in github make a separate virtual environment install everything present in requirements.txt make a folder "static" and upload files image_upload.js and custom make a folder "templates" and upload files index,layout and result
+1-make sure to download all files in github

+2-make a separate virtual environment

+3-install everything present in requirements.txt

+4-make a folder "static" and upload files image_upload.js and custom

+5-make a folder "templates" and upload files index,layout and result